-- CE+T COM port is dedicated to establish connection between Inview S and converters. - ETH () port is used for network connectivity and user can access the system information in the Web Interface and SNMP. - CAN / iso RS485 port is used to establish communication between Inview S and Measure Box Battery.
-Note: In future version, user can use this port for RS485-Modbus communication. - USB port is used to update the Inview S firmware. - Digital Inputs (D1 and D2): Two digital inputs are available for customer connections. - Output Relays (K1 and K2): Two output relays are available and it is used for Major and Minor Alarms. - Power: The regulated separate +12 Vdc is required for powering the controller and the power consumption is 5W.
+- CE+T COM port is dedicated to establish connection between Inview S and converters. - ETH ( $\frac{\Box \Box}{\Box}$ ) port is used for network connectivity and user can access the system information in the Web Interface and SNMP. - CAN / iso RS485 port is used to establish communication between Inview S and Measure Box Battery.
+To know about RS485 pin details, refer to the section 5.5.8, page 21. - USB port is used for internal factory purpose.

+- Digital Inputs (D1 and D2): Two digital inputs are available for customer connections. - Output Relays (K1 and K2): Two output relays are available and it is used for Major and Minor Alarms. - Power: The regulated separate +12 Vdc is required for powering the controller and the power consumption is 5W.
 (CE+T can provide auxiliary power supply converter (48 to 12 Vdc).
 Part number is T602004120)